-23. The UE-A performs part of the AR media rendering itself.
+25. The UE-A performs part of the AR media rendering itself.

-24-25.
-The UE-A sends the rendered audio/video media over RTP to ARMF through IM-AGW.
+26-27.
+The UE-A sends the rendered audio/video media over RTP to ARMF through IMS-AGW.
 If UE-A does not perform the rendering, the UE-A sends the original audio/video media over RTP to ARMF.

-26-27.
+28-29.
 The ARMF combines the AR media rendered by ARMF and the rendered AR media received from UE-A, and sends the complete audio/video media to UE-B. If UE-A does not perform the rendering itself, step 25 can be omitted, and the ARMF directly sends the rendered media to the UE-B.